 Customer can initiate callbacks from the web in multiple scenarios.
 For instance, offer your clients a callback

 - from a chat session, when the cha bot is no longer able to understand customer , or when the agent or clients wish to switch from chat to a normal voice call.

 Customers can opt for an immediate or a delayed callback after a certain time.

-What you can also do optionally, is to enable callbacks only during certain hours, such as when the call center is active or when there is low inbound traffic.
+You can enable callbacks only during certain hours, such as when the call center is active or when there is low inbound traffic.
 Requires ExpertFlow Business Calendars.

 Callback on abandoned call (CCX/CCE)

 We provide you a sophisticated and granular way to schedule callbacks to customers that abandon due to long waiting times: